Get trained as a Winter Wildlife Docent. Deadline to apply is Sep 12. Learn more

 Point Reyes has beaches on three sides of the peninsula.
 Ocean-facing beaches are on the west and south sides, and beaches lining the east and west sides of Tomales Bay.
 There’s something for everyone — from intense surfing to leisurely sunbathing and bonfires.

-Featured Hike: Woodward Valley
+Featured Hike: Stewart-Greenpicker Loop

-9.1 miles, loop, strenuous
+6.7 miles, loop, moderate to strenuous

 By the numbers.